OpenWindMap/api-v1-doc/README.md

-# pioupiou-for-devs
+# Documentation for OpenWindMap API v1

 ## Introduction

-This repository hosts the documentation for the Pioupiou API
+This repository hosts the documentation for the OpenWindMap API

 ## Usage